Khirbet Minya: Umayyad construction

-Khirbat al-Minya served a number of purposes, including as local administrative center for a subregion of the Jund al-Urdunn ("District of Jordan") and as a contact point for 'Umar and local Arab tribes.
-It also could have served as a caravanserai for merchants travelling along the Sea of Galilee or northeast from the lake shore to the coast.
-Khirbat al-Minya also served as a winter retreat for the governor of Tiberias or an alternative for the traditional summer retreat for the governor at Baysan.
+Khirbat al-Minya served as a local administrative center for a subregion of the Jund al-Urdunn ("District of Jordan") and as a contact point for 'Umar and local Arab tribes.
+It may also have served as a caravanserai for merchants travelling along the Sea of Galilee or northeast from the lake shore to the coast, as a winter retreat for the governor of Tiberias or a summer retreat for the governor at Baysan.

 There is evidence that the palace was in use until at least the end of the Umayyad period in 750 CE.
-A strong earthquake hit the region, probably in 749.
-This damaged the building, causing a rift to run through the eastern wing, going straight through the mosque's mihrab.
-The damage in the niche were never repaired.
+The 749 Galilee earthquake damaged the building, causing a rift to run through the eastern wing straight through the mosque's mihrab.
+The damage was never repaired.
 It thus remains uncertain whether the palace was ever finished: Fallen debris from the earthquake was discovered in the 20th century in situ on the floor tiles of the main entry.
 The unused raw materials of a mosaic builder were found in the antechamber of the mosque.

 Khirbat al-Minya was abandoned at an uncertain date.